Swarthmore/course2ics-parser/readme.md

 (async () => {

-    await parse({
+    // Parse the CSV file into ics events.
+CSV format MUST be in the format as listed in docs. await parse({
         inputFile: 'some/path/to/report.csv',
         outputDir: 'some/path/to/output/dir',
         fromDate: '12/01/2020',
         toDate: '12/31/2020',
-        verbose: false,
+        verbose: false
-        makeSite: true
     })

-    // You can also generate a static website that will allow users
-    // to search through the created files.
-This will generate an index.html
+    // Generate a site to allow users to search through the ics files makeSite('some/path/to/output/dir')
-    // file in the specified output directory makeSite('some/path/to/output/dir')

 })()